FarisR99/Anime4K-Encoder/README.md

 ### Examples

-Here is an example of running this script on the movie "Fate/stay night:
+Please view the examples in a new tab/in large to compare.

-Heaven's Feel III".
+#### Fate/stay night: Heaven's Feel III

-Original source - 1080p - 45Mbps bitrate:
+Input - 1080p - 45Mbps bitrate:

 ![1080p](../media/example-original.png?raw=true)